AndreProenza/InstagramClone/README.md

 2 - There are two different ways to run the project

+> ***Note to run clients***: You can register or login with any name and password you want.
+Example: name: John, Password: helloWorld
+> Format to run the program: \<other arguments> John helloWorld
+> You can change the parameters John and helloWorld as much as you want, but keep the remaining parameters as shown below.

 2.1 - Run with Jar:

 - To run the server: